Extreme Point Pursuit -- Part II: Further Error Bound Analysis and Applications: Numerical Results in Different Applications

 The benchmarked algorithms are (i) MMSE: the minimum mean square detector; (ii) SDR: the semidefinite relaxation detector \cite{ma2004semidefinite}; (iii) LAMA: the approximate message passing method in \cite{jeon2018optimal} with incorporation of damping \cite{rangan2019convergence} (with damping factor $0.7$).
 The parameter settings of EXPP are $\lambda_0 = 0.01$, $\lambda_{k+1} = 5 \lambda_k$, $\varepsilon_1 = 10^{-4}$, $\bar{L}= 100$, $\bar{\lambda} = 10^4$.

 The simulation settings are as follows.
-A number of $10,000$ Monte-Carlo trials were run.
-The channel $\bH$ was generated based on a correlated MIMO channel model $\bH = \bR^\half_r \tilde{\bH} \bR_t^\half$, where the components of $\tilde{\bH}$ are independent and identically distributed (i.i.d.) and follow a circular Gaussian distribution with mean zero and variance $1$, and $\bR_t$ and $\bR_r$ follow the exponential model with parameter $\rho= 0.2$ \cite{loyka2001channel}.
-The vector $\bv$ was generated as a component-wise i.i.d. circular Gaussian noise with mean $0$ and variance $\sigma^2$.
+A number of $10,000$ Monte Carlo trials were run.
+The channel $\bH$ was generated based on a correlated MIMO channel model $\bH = \bR^\half_r \tilde{\bH} \bR_t^\half$, where the components of $\tilde{\bH}$ are independent and identically distributed (i.i.d.) and follow a circular complex Gaussian distribution with mean zero and variance $1$, and $\bR_t$ and $\bR_r$ follow the exponential model with parameter $\rho= 0.2$ \cite{loyka2001channel}.
+The vector $\bv$ was generated as a component-wise i.i.d. circular complex Gaussian noise with mean $0$ and variance $\sigma^2$.